amartyamandal/k8s-unboxing/README.md

   * ansible

-WARNING!! - it doese update your /etc/hosts, but before that it keeps a backup.You can switch it off though
+WARNING!! - it doese update your /etc/hosts, but before that it keeps a backup.You can switch it off though There are two templates for hosts under folder "templates" one for the guest (hosts.node.template) and otherone for the host. in case you have customization in your existing host file just replace the hosts.template (which is for host) and just update with following bold placeholders

+<pre><code>
+127.0.0.1       localhost
+**@CPHOSTS@**
+**k8s-lb-ip k8s-lb.@DOMAIN@**
+**@WRKHOSTS@**

+# The following lines are desirable for IPv6 capable hosts
+::1     ip6-localhost ip6-loopback
+fe00::0 ip6-localnet
+ff00::0 ip6-mcastprefix
+ff02::1 ip6-allnodes
+ff02::2 ip6-allrouters
+</code></pre>